 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had nine calls for service, served seven civil papers and made one arrest on May 25, 2011.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served five civil papers and made two arrests on Aug.
+3, 2011.

 Arrested by NCSO: